 A well thought out, put together and presented course which will add value to your coaching practice and personal health and wellbeing.
 Cathy Lawson, coach

-Those that work in the NHS may see their role extended to that of wellness coach as patients are encouraged to take increased ownership of their LTC alongside medical interventions.
+The Diploma in Wellness Coaching Skills is suitable for those that work in the NHS as they see their role extended to that of wellness coach for patients with LTC.

-This course is suitable for any conventional or complementary healthcare/wellness professional, nurse, coach, tutor or therapist wanting to integrate wellness coaching into their practice.
+The Diploma in Wellness Coaching Skills course is suitable for any conventional or complementary healthcare/wellness professional, nurse, coach, tutor or therapist wanting to integrate wellness coaching into their practice.

 National Council of Psychotherapists (NCP)